Episode 3

 Speaker C:

-I always in the school ain't about, like, the grades or getting A's and B's, just period.
+And the school ain't about like the grades or getting A's and B's, just period.

 Speaker C: